Master Python with 70+ Hands-on Projects and Get Job-ready - Learn Python

 What we do here is, we declare that the ‘a’ we’re going to use in this function is from the global scope.

-After this, whenever we make a reference to ‘a’ inside ‘counter’, the interpreter knows we’re talking about the global ‘a’.
+After this, whenever we refer to ‘a’ inside ‘counter’, the interpreter knows we’re talking about the global ‘a’.

 In this example, it changed the value of the global ‘a’ to 2.